kshitijgodara/SampleProject/README.md

 ## 3. Written in Swift

-This sample is written in Swift.vERSION of the sample are at the top level directory of this project in folders named TechnologyAssesmentAoo.
+This sample is written in Swift.Version of the sample are at the top level directory of this project in folders named TechnologyAssesmentApp.

 ## Tools